KEEPING PLAYTIME FUN AND SAFE

 There are a few simple things families should keep in mind once special occasion gifts are unwrapped and the boxes are open!

 - Dispose of all unnecessary toy packaging and gift-wrap as soon as possible (piles of discarded gift-wrap can conceal sharp objects or the edges of hard plastic packaging that can cut small fingers).

 - Read instructions carefully; save directions, warranties and assembly hardware.

-- Always supervise play, and demonstrate the right way to use a toy or game.
-Make sure your child understands the importance of proper use.
+- Demonstrate the correct way to use a toy or game and make sure your child understands the importance of proper use.

 - Always be sure to safely dispose of used batteries and to re-engage the locking mechanism on toys.

 - Warn children of all ages to never put magnets in or near their mouths or noses.

 - Keep toys with small parts away from children under three and children who tend to mouth objects.